 Plans to provide statewide jury and case management to all Arkansas courts were put into motion by the Supreme Court in 2002.
 The program began as a pilot project in circuit and district courts to determine the feasibility and suitability of providing uniform case and jury management solutions in a non-uniform judicial system.

-For more information on these and other projects, please use the links on the right.
+For more information on these and other projects, please use the links on the left.